michaeldammann/GraphAugmentor/README.md

 </p>

 # GraphAugmentor
-A simple Graph Augmentation package for self-supervised and contrastive graph machine learning based on PyTorch Geometric
+A simple graph augmentation package for self-supervised and contrastive graph machine learning based on PyTorch Geometric

 ## Introduction
 GraphAugmentor provides simple to use graph augmentations based on PyTorch Geometric graph representations.
 Augmentations can be applied to single graphs or batches of graphs, making this package suitable for graph-level tasks.
 GraphAugmentor also provides augmentations tailored for both undirected and directed graphs.